NitinKamboj/K-Anonymisation---Clustering-Algorithm/Clustering-K_Anonymity/README.md

 ### Usage and Parameters:
 My Implementation is based on **PYTHON 3.7.3 64BIT ARCHITECTURE**.
 Please make sure your Python environment is correctly installed.
-You can run Mondrian in following steps:
+You can run Clustering in following steps:

 1) Download (or clone) the whole project.